orbisgis/orbiswps/README.md

 OrbisWPS contains a set of OSGI libraries to build a Web Processing Service [(WPS)](http://www.opengeospatial.org/standards/wps) compliant with the 2.0 specification.
-OrbisWPS is developed by GIS team of the  [Lab-STICC](http://www.lab-sticc.fr/en/index/) laboratory, located in Vannes.
+OrbisWPS is developed by the GIS team of the  [Lab-STICC](http://www.lab-sticc.fr/en/index/) laboratory, located in Vannes.
-It has been supported by two research projects:
+It has been supported by research projects:

 - [MapUCE](http://www.agence-nationale-recherche.fr/?Projet=ANR-13-VBDU-0004) (Modeling and urbAn Planning laws: Urban Climate and Energy, 2014-2018),  ANR Programme: Villes et Bâtiments Durables (VBD) 2013